Southern Palestine offensive: Capture of Arsuf 20–21 December

 Allenby planned to establish a defensive line running from the Mediterranean Sea to the Dead Sea.
 With both flanks secured, the line could be held with reasonable security.
 In order to establish this line, it was necessary to push the 3rd and 7th Infantry Divisions of the Ottoman Eighth Army back away from the Nahr el Auja 4 mi north of Jaffa on the Mediterranean coast.
-After the first attempt between 24 to 25 November, this second attempt in the same area was officially designated a subsidiary battle during the Jerusalem Operations.
+After the first attempt between 24 and 25 November, this second attempt in the same area was officially designated a subsidiary battle during the Jerusalem Operations.
 One historian thought these operations "hardly merit in size or importance the name 'Battle of Jaffa'."
 Now, three infantry divisions of the XXI Corps began moving their units into position on the coastal plain on 7 December.
 The 75th Division was on the right with the 54th (East Anglian) Division in the centre and the 52nd (Lowland) Division on the coast.
 They relieved the New Zealand Mounted Rifles Brigade, which had been heavily involved in the first attempt to capture the Nahr el Auja, fought shortly after their victory at the Battle of Ayun Kara.